inntunik/course-dbt/week2-readme.md

     , (user_orders >= 1)::int as three_purchases
   from base
 )

 select
     sum(two_purchases)::float / count(distinct user_guid) as repeat_rate
 from user_purchases
 ```
-> Answer: The repeat rate is 0.7983870967741935.
+> Answer: The repeat rate is 0.7983870967741935

 ## Explain the marts models you added.
 Why did you organize the models in the way you did?

-> I added the users and products dimensions as I think they are entities and behave like a catalog.
-The facts that I added are growing constantly, and have user_id or product_id to be able to join to the dimensions in order to get full information.
+> I added core, marketing and product marts.
+I was

 ## What assumptions are you making about each model? (i.e. why are you adding each test?)